 In the early 1950s, a group of women and men started to campaign vociferously and visibly for women’s rights to control their own fertility.

 Family planning as a human right challenged many social conventions.
 Campaigners faced great hostility to gain acceptance for things that we take for granted today.
 Some were imprisoned.
 But they emerged determined to work with different cultures, traditions, laws and religious attitudes to improve the lives of women around the world.
-And so, at the 3rd International Conference on Planned Parenthood in 1952, 8 national family planning associations founded the International Planned Parenthood Federation.
-IPPF.
+And so, at the 3rd International Conference on Planned Parenthood in 1952, eight national family planning associations founded the International Planned Parenthood Federation (IPPF).

-67 years later, the charity is a Federation of 134 Member Associations working in 145 countries, with another 26 Partners working in 21 countries, totalling 166 countries in which IPPF works in.
-In 2017, we delivered 208.6 million sexual and reproductive health services.
+67 years later, the charity is a Federation of 133 Member Associations working in 146 countries, with an active presence in a further 20 countries, totalling 166 countries in which IPPF works.
+In 2018, we delivered 223.2 million sexual and reproductive health services.

 Funding and structure